Do I need an Assessor Qualification as an IQA?

 Unit 1 & 2

-A step up from the previous qualification, this qualification is the closest to the old Internal Verifier (IV) qualification.
-It qualifies you to internally quality assure learners work, however, it doesn’t qualify you to be a quality lead or the quality nominee for a centre.
+Being a step up from the previous qualification, this qualification is the closest to the old Internal Verifier (IV) qualification.
+This qualifies you to internally quality assure learners work, however, it doesn’t qualify you to be a quality lead or the quality nominee for a centre.
 If that is something that you’d need to do, then the qualification you will need is…

 Unit 1, 2 & 3